buckleylab/Buckley_lab_protocols/Soil_chemistry/organic_content.md

 (pre-ignition\_weight - crucible\_weight) * 100
 * %\_mineral\_content = 100 - %\_organic\_matter

 ## Notes
 * Even if the soils were previously dried, they still need to be dried overnight to evaporate hygroscopic water.
 * Soil depth in the crucible matters, oxygen may not be able to penetrate all the way to the bottom of the crucible if the soil is too deep and the C will pyrolize instead of combust.
 Use less soil or a shallow crucible if you think this could be a problem.
 Do not use crucible lids.
 * Samples are cooled in a dessicator to prevent moisture from hygroscopically attaching to the crucible/soil.

-# Report

-Report mineral content to the nearest whole percent.

 # Muffle furnace program setting